alfox70/codeigniter-email-configuration-via-database/README.md

-# codeigniter-email-configuration-via-database
+# codeigniter-email-configuration-via-database<br>
-email configuration via database and sending with codeigniter
+email configuration via database and sending with codeigniter<br>

 A simple method and dynamic of email configuration parameters:<br>
 1 create the table in your db with sql file;<br>